The Garden Grazer

 Instructions

 • Cook pasta according to package instructions, leaving al dente (slightly firm, not mushy).
-Drain when finished.
+Drain and rinse with cool water when finished.

-• Meanwhile, finely dice onion, bell pepper, and mushrooms.
-Mince garlic.
+• Meanwhile, finely dice the onion, bell pepper, and mushrooms.

 • In a large pan over medium-high heat, sauté onion for 4-5 minutes.
-(I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)
+(I use 3 Tbsp. water/broth for no-oil sauté method, adding a splash more as needed.)

-• Add bell pepper and mushroom to pan.
-Stir and sauté 7-8 minutes or until veggies are softened.
+• Then add bell pepper and mushroom.
+Stir and sauté for 7-8 minutes or until veggies are softened.

-• Add pasta (cooked & drained) to pan.
-Stir well to combine.
-Serve warm.
+• Add the pasta (cooked & drained) to pan.
+Stir well to combine and serve warm.

 Notes

-Optional add-ins: Stir in fresh spinach at the end of cooking time, or garnish with parsley for serving.
+Optional: Stir in fresh spinach at the end of cooking time.
+Or garnish with fresh parsley or red pepper flakes for some spice.

 For gluten-free: Use GF pasta and tamari.